Making Habits Stick

 3. At the end of the method, a reward hits the brain’s pleasure center.

-Very often, triggers will foster cravings that push us forward to the reward.
+Very frequently, triggers will foster cravings that push us toward the reward.
 Those cravings are as powerful as the actual attainment of the reward.

-The brain can create rewards from anything.
-For example, a conviction or hope in the future can motivate us to carry on through pain.
-Even something that doesn’t appear to have a reward, like resting or procrastinating, has its reward in not dealing with the problem at that moment.
+The brain can create rewards for anything.
+For example, a conviction or hope for the future can motivate us to carry on through pain.
+Even something that doesn’t appear to have a reward, like resting or procrastinating, has its reward in not dealing with the issue at that moment.

-All thoughts and actions start becoming habits once a person does it the second time.
-From the moment you wake up to the moment you lie down every day, your body is in a perpetual state of habit-flow.
+All thoughts and actions start becoming habits once a person performs them a second time.
+From the moment you wake up to the moment you lie down every day, your body is in a perpetual state of flow from one habit to the next.

-When you analyze them, every habit is made of sub-habits.
+But, there’s more to it.
+When you analyze them, every habit consists of indefinitely divisible sub-habits.

 For example, imagine you wish to write your friend a handwritten letter: